dzoliana/FoodOrder-React/README.md

   - dummy meals data
   - rendering data from js object to array of jsx elements
-  - pass DUMMY_MEALS through map method and insert the MealItem component
+  - pass `DUMMY_MEALS` through `map` method and insert the `MealItem` component

 - MealItem

   - card layout containing details about each item including name, description, price per unit, quantity available
-  - 2 div el: first with title, description and ssecond with price and form that allow user to enter the amount of food he wants in the basket (form component MealItemForm)
+  - 2 div el: first with title, description and ssecond with price and form that allow user to enter the amount of food he wants in the basket (form component `MealItemForm`)

 - MealItemForm

-  - input and button inside rendered form
+  - `Input` and `button` inside rendered `form`
-  - Input component (inside the UI) contains a label prop and an input prop that with an JS object - type, min and max for amount limit
+  - `Input` component (inside the UI) contains a label prop and an input prop that with an JS object - type, min and max for amount limit

 ### UI